Posted by Jilesh varma

 Although most of the tags are the same HTML tags, some have been replaced by AMP-specific tags.
-These are the custom AMP HTML elements that make common patterns which are easy to implement.
+These are the custom AMP HTML elements that make common patterns that are easy to implement.
 For example, <img> tag has been replaced with <amp-img> .

 2. AMP JS

-AMP JS library overall ensures fast rendering of a page.
+AMP JS library overall ensures the fast rendering of a page.
 It manages resource loading and implements the best performance practices.

-It offers many performance techniques like sandboxing all the iframes, pre-allocation of the layout of each element on the page before resources are loaded and disables slow css selectors.
+It offers many performance techniques like sandboxing all the iframes, pre-allocation of the layout of each element on the page before resources are loaded, and disables slow CSS selectors.

 3. Google AMP Cache